-If the new Pixel Density Proportional to Camera preference is enabled, new bitmap drawings and textured brush strokes will have a pixel density adjusted to the current camera zoom.
+If the new Pixel Density Proportional to Camera preference is enabled, new drawings will have their pixel density adjusted to the camera's current zoom level.

 |Timeline Markers in Harmony Essentials||Timeline Markers, a feature previously exclusive to Harmony Advanced and Harmony Premium, are now available in Harmony Essentials to accommodate the creation of gaming rigs.|

 In the past, scripts packaged with Harmony were all automatically copied to your preferences folder, in the same location as your custom scripts.
 Now, scripts packaged with Harmony are only copied to your preferences if you make modifications to them.
 Otherwise, they are stored and executed from the Harmony installation folder.